ianstormtaylor/slate/docs/walkthroughs/saving-to-a-database.md

 Now you should be able to save changes across refreshes!

 However, if you inspect the change handler, you'll notice that it's actually saving the Local Storage value on _every_ change to the editor, even when only the selection changes!
 This is because `onChange` is called for _every_ change.
-For Local Storage this doesn't really matter, but if you're saving things to a database via HTTP request this would result in a lot of unnecessary requests.
+For Local Storage, this doesn't really matter, but if you're saving things to a database via HTTP request, this would result in a lot of unnecessary requests.
 You can fix this by checking against the previous `document` value.

 ```js
 const existingValue = JSON.parse(localStorage.getItem('content'))